 And then you leave it till the last moment and everything is rushed.

 You are doing that client a disservice, that’s for sure.

-Learning time management is one of the most critical skills you need to get up to speed with as a personal trainer.
+Time management is one of the most critical skills you need to get up to speed as a personal trainer.

 Don’t let it cause unnecessary trouble during your career.

-One of the easiest ways to do this is to find a continuing education course that will help you with your time management and contribute to your CECs as well.
+One of the easiest ways to do this is to find a continuing education course that will help you manage your time and contribute to your CECs.

-Do some research online as well, there are many resources that cover time management.
+Do some research online as well; many resources cover time management.

 For each individual, it’s very different, so you need to find something that works for you.